Wednesday, July 18, 2018

 Friederike refrained from directly diving into present-day US politics but recalled the Carl-Schurz-Haus history and the past of German-American relations with sometimes nostalgic undertones.
 America Houses were initially founded primarily in university towns shortly after the war.
 Friederike informed the audience about the ups and downs of Freiburg's Amerikahaus starting in the 1960s when many of those American bridgeheads disappeared, not so much because the US regarded the education of the German people in democratic values as finished but rather due to reduced funding from the States.

 In some towns, German authorities took over the financing of existing Houses.
-In the case of Freiburg, the city council guaranteed the existence of the American foothold in town while renaming the America House after Carl Schurz, the Baden revolutionary.
+In Freiburg, the city council guaranteed the existence of the American foothold in town while renaming the America House after Carl Schurz, the Baden revolutionary.
 He fled Germany as a 48er and started a political career in the States.

 Thanks to its dynamic management, the Carl-Schurz-Haus offers more events in a year than there are days.